kreauniv/comp308/source/piclang.rst

 programming ability into our image synthesizer.

 There's still one more aspect.
 Our functions do not fully capture what we know about these operators.
-In articular, they do not capture some algebraic properties of these operators when they're used together.
+In particular, they do not capture some algebraic properties of these operators when they're used together.
 For example, the expression :rkt:`(Translate 2 3 (Translate 20 30 (Disc 25)))` is expected to produce the same picture as :rkt:`(Translate 20 30 (Translate 2 3 (Disc 25)))`